Protein S (Blood)

 Some medicines may affect your results.
 These include blood thinners (anticoagulants), birth control pills, and hormone replacement therapy.

 How do I get ready for this test?

 You don't need to prepare for this test.
-Your doctor will tell you if you need to avoid eating or drinking in the hours before the test or skip any of your medications on the day of the test.
+Your healthcare provider will tell you if you need to avoid eating or drinking in the hours before the test or skip any of your medicines on the day of the test.

-Tell your doctor if you are taking any medications that can affect the way that your blood clots, such as Coumadin (warfarin).
-And be sure your doctor knows about all other medicines, herbs, vitamins, and supplements you are taking.
+Tell your provider if you are taking any medicines that can affect the way that your blood clots, such as warfarin.
+And be sure your provider knows about all other medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need a prescription and any illicit drugs you may use.